wrzasa/rbsim/README.md

     end

-Data will be sent to process called `:receiver`, size will be 1024. `type` and `content` of the data can be set to anything useful.
+Data will be sent to process called `:receiver`, size will be 1024, `type` and `content` of the data can be set to anything considered useful.

 ##### Receiving data